redcross/smoke-alarm-portal/README.md

 # Technologies Used

-Node.js, Jade templates, PostgreSQL, and the usual suspects.
+Node.js, Express, Jade, PostgreSQL, Sequelize, and the usual suspects.

 # Installation and Deployment